Skip to main content

 "The brotherhood of men is founded on the fatherhood of God.
 The family of God is derived from the love of God, God is love.
 God the Father divinely loves his children, all of them."
 (134:4.1)

-This is the opening sentence of the actual teaching.
-Notice what it is not.
-It is not a moral exhortation to be nice to each other.
-It is not a political program.
-It is not a treaty.
+Notice what this is not.
+It is not a moral exhortation to be nice to one another, not a political program, not a treaty among traditions.
 It is a statement of architecture.
-The brotherhood is real because the fatherhood is real.
-Take away the fatherhood, and the brotherhood collapses into sentiment.
-Restore the fatherhood, and the brotherhood is given to you for free, as a fact.
+The brotherhood is real because the fatherhood is real, and the relation between them is one of derivation rather than construction.
+Take away the fatherhood and the brotherhood collapses into sentiment, a feeling that lasts exactly as long as the feeling does.
+Restore the fatherhood and the brotherhood is given for free, as a fact about who human beings already are.
+This is the structural move Jesus had been making his whole life and would make at every level of his public ministry afterward.
+The fatherhood is the load-bearing claim, and every social and political consequence hangs from it.

 Theme 2: The kingdom is spiritual, full stop